 - FAA-approved safety seat, stroller, and diaper bag for lap or ticketed child

-- Assistive devices for passengers such as wheelchairs, walkers, canes, crutches, braces, portable oxygen concentrators, and CPAP machines
+- Medical or mobility devices for passengers such as wheelchairs, walkers, canes, crutches, braces, portable oxygen concentrators, and CPAP machines

 - Duty-free merchandise

-- A foot rug (3′ x 2′ maximum) for use during prayer
+- A foot rug for use during prayer

 - Pet carrier

-The rule of thumb is that your personal item should fit under the seat in front of you.
+The rule of thumb is: your personal item should fit under the seat in front of you.

 The “under the seat” guideline seems simple enough.
 But, how much space is under that seat?
 As a tall person with big feet, the space feels pretty small to me.

 Not all airlines provide size guidelines for personal items.
-The ones that do have different rules.
+The ones that do all have different rules.

-Unfortunately, no consensus exists for the size of personal items.
+Unfortunately, no such consensus exists for the size of personal items.

 The rules, when they even exist, are wildly inconsistent.
 Our Personal Item Size Cheat Sheet includes measurements for most airlines, but always check your airline’s guidance before flying.

-Can You Carry a Backpack as a Personal Item?
+Does a Backpack Count as a Personal Item?

 As always, your best bet is to pack as light as possible.
 Don’t give your airline a reason to single you out.